 The goal is to produce $\hat{F}$, an estimate of $F$, using observation matrix $M$ and knowledge of $\cE$.
-We measure estimation error through maximum entry-wise error and mean squared error.
-The maximum entry-wise error or $\infty$ norm of error matrix $\hat{F} - F$ is defined as
+We measure the estimation error through the maximum entry-wise error and the mean squared error.
+The maximum entry-wise error or $\infty$-norm of the error matrix $\hat{F} - F$ is defined as

-We will provide bounds on this that hold with high probability, that is, probability converging to $1$ as $n\to \infty$.
+We will provide bounds on this that hold with high probability, that is, with probability converging to $1$ as $n\to \infty$.
 The mean squared error (MSE) is defined as

-In measuring error either with high probability or in expectation, the randomness is considered over both the data generation process as well as the randomness in the algorithm.
+In measuring error either with high probability or in expectation, the randomness is considered over the data generation process.